zestia/ember-async-tooltips/README.md

 # API

-The tooltip receives an API as an argument, yielding:
+The tooltip yields an API with:

 - The ability to manually hide it
 - Any data that was loaded